-Empathy is the first step towards compassion, but it is insufficient.
+Empathy is needed, but it is insufficient.

-- Empathy can lead to positive or negative behavior.
+Empathy can lead to positive or negative behavior.
 Compassion always leads to prosocial behavior.
 In studies, empathy training significantly increased people's negative affect in response to distress.
 In contrast, compassion training both reverses negative affect and increases positive affect. (source)

 The second step is to move beyond mindfulness training

-Recent research while mindfulness leads to increases in observation, non-reactivity, and presence, it does not increase acceptance or non-judging behavior.
+Recent research shows that while mindfulness leads to increases in observation, non-reactivity, and presence, it does not increase acceptance or non-judging behavior.
 In fact, only perspective-taking and compassion-based practices lead to broad changes in ethical-motivational qualities like a nonjudgmental attitude, compassion, and self-compassion" (source).

-- How can I make decisions collectively, especially across divides?
+How can I make decisions collectively, especially across divides?

-- How can I best communicate and implement the changes we need to make while remaining sensitive to the needs of the people we're impacting?
+How can I best communicate and implement the changes we need to make while remaining sensitive to the needs of the people we're impacting?

-- How can I consider the human implications of my products and services while still achieving results?
+How can I consider the human implications of my products and services while still achieving results?